 Success Through Advising & Resources (STAR) Program

-The Success Through Advising & Resources (STAR) Program provides additional support services, academic advising, and career counseling from a Normandale Counselor for Normandale students on SNAP (food stamps).
-The program is designed to:
+The Success Through Advising & Resources (STAR) Program provides additional support services, academic advising, and career counseling to students pursing certain degrees or certificates who are also on SNAP (food stamps).

 How to Enroll in SNAP

 - To participate in the STAR Program you must be enrolled in SNAP (Supplemental Nutrition Assistance Program).